Low-energy electron diffraction: Sample

 The sample of the desired surface crystallographic orientation is initially cut and prepared outside the vacuum chamber.
 The correct alignment of the crystal can be achieved with the help of X-ray diffraction methods such as Laue diffraction.
 After being mounted in the UHV chamber the sample is cleaned and flattened.
 Unwanted surface contaminants are removed by ion sputtering or by chemical processes such as oxidation and reduction cycles.
 The surface is flattened by annealing at high temperatures.

 Once a clean and well-defined surface is prepared, monolayers can be adsorbed on the surface by exposing it to a gas consisting of the desired adsorbate atoms or molecules.

 Often the annealing process will let bulk impurities diffuse to the surface and therefore give rise to a re-contamination after each cleaning cycle.
-The problem is that impurities which adsorb without changing the basic symmetry of the surface, cannot easily be identified in the diffraction pattern.
+The problem is that impurities that adsorb without changing the basic symmetry of the surface, cannot easily be identified in the diffraction pattern.
 Therefore, in many LEED experiments Auger electron spectroscopy is used to accurately determine the purity of the sample.